crazzy/simple-kickstart-templater/README.md

 1. Replace the placeholder variables in the template with the data from the host file

-Template variables are defined by starting with %% in the host file.
+Template variables are defined by wrapping a variable name with double percent characters (e.g. `%%KEYBOARD%%`).

 ## Example host file
 ```